LindaOjo/Lindaojo.com/content/blog/articles/Tips-on-preparing-a-great-developer-resume.md

 </div>

-Using numbers and outlining the impact you had in past roles does a better job at communicating your relevance to a team instead of listing vague responsibilities.
+Using numbers and outlining the impact you had in past roles does a better job at communicating your relevance to a team that a list of vague responsibilities.

 For instance, instead of saying: